rnickles/audience1st_wiki/How-Reserved-Seating-Works.md

 ## Setup function part 1: set up reserved-seating info

 The setup function should fill in the following slots of the `A1.seatmap` data structure.
 Non-required slots can be left empty.
 Each of the following slots should be set to a jQuery selector expression, e.g. `$(.seat-display)`.
 The expressions will be evaluated the first time the seatmap becomes visible on a given page.

-* `max`: an integer representing the number of seats the user must select.

 * `seatDisplayField`: where to display the seats chosen so far (e.g. "A1,A3").
 Applying the class `.a1-passive-text-input` to a form field results in a read-only, undecorated, **but active** form field, which is what you need in order to ultimately submit the seat numbers as part of the form submission.